-The Hunting Ground opens in cities across the United States this week and offers the possibility of a fundamental cultural shift toward respecting that non-consensual sex is an assault even if it’s done by a peer, like a student with a student, and that schools must not hide, tolerate, or condone it.
+The Hunting Ground opens in cities across the United States this week and offers the possibility of a fundamental cultural shift toward accepting that non-consensual sex is an assault even if it’s done by a peer, like a student with a student, and that schools must not hide, tolerate, or condone it.
 At least, I think that’s what the film may point toward.
 I plan to see it soon, and hope that some of you do, too, especially if you’re in college, headed toward college, or about to send your kid to college.

 Sexual assault and harassment on campuses aren’t new, but there are differences today that make this fundamental cultural shift finally possible, I think.
 The Internet certainly is one.
 There’s also the fact that several generations of women have grown up under Title IX believing that they can be or do anything they set their minds to, and growing physically and mentally stronger through athletics and other pursuits previously denied to women.
 Some young women now are strong enough to stand up and use their real names when they say, “Hey!
 I was raped!” and demand change.

 The histories of people behind Title IX illustrate why this moment in time may offer the best chance of changing the “rape culture” on campuses that The Hunting Ground explores.
-Bernice Sandler, the godmother of Title IX, coined the term “gang rape” in the 1970s, and some of the earliest Title IX lawsuits were about sexual assault and harassment.
+Bernice Sandler, the godmother of Title IX, coined the term “gang rape,” and some of the earliest Title IX lawsuits were about sexual assault and harassment.
 Until we had words to describe things like this, it was all too easy for many people to consider them “normal” behavior.
 Sandler remembers in college many decades ago hearing a whispered rumor about a female student who “had sex with eight men at a party,” and all that any of the girls gossiping could think to comment was, “Can you believe it?
 She must be a nymphomaniac.”

 Betsy Salkind was sexually assaulted by a fellow student within a week of her arriving as a freshman at the Massachusetts Institute of Technology (MIT) in 1981.
 She soon heard that her roommate and other women had been assaulted too.
 The problem was widespread, college officials weren’t doing anything about it, and the campus was a hostile environment, showing porno films in the school theater.
 Irene Baker, Salkind, and other students filed a sexual harassment complaint against MIT under Title IX, but after they graduated the Office for Civil Rights dismissed the complaint, saying they weren’t students there any more so they lacked jurisdiction.
 The MIT students had networked with women at Brandeis University and other local colleges, but “Each campus is like a little fiefdom — they can just wait for the students on their campus to graduate, and they’re done,” Salkind told me in an interview.